 What are the regulatory limits on a fund’s use of leverage?

 Under the Investment Company Act of 1940, closed-end funds are subject to asset coverage requirements if they issue debt or preferred shares.
 For each $1.00 of debt issued, the fund must have $3.00 of assets immediately after issuance and at the time of dividend declarations (commonly referred to as 33 percent leverage).
 Similarly, for each $1.00 of preferred stock issued, the fund must have $2.00 of assets at issuance and dividend declaration dates (commonly referred to as 50 percent leverage).

 Is leverage commonly used?

-At year-end 2017, 64 percent of closed-end funds were using structural leverage, certain types of portfolio leverage (tender option bonds or reverse repurchase agreements), or both as a part of their investment strategy.
-Preferred share assets were 10 percent, or $27 billion, of total closed-end fund assets as of December 2017.
+At year-end 2018, nearly two-thirds of closed-end funds were using structural leverage, certain types of portfolio leverage (tender option bonds or reverse repurchase agreements), or both as a part of their investment strategy.
+Preferred share assets were 11 percent, or $28 billion, of total closed-end fund assets as of December 2018.

 Does the use of leverage present any risks for common shareholders?

 Yes.
 The net asset value of the common shares and the returns earned by common shareholders will be more volatile in a leveraged closed-end fund than in a fund that does not use leverage.
 If short-term interest rates rise, the cost of leverage will increase and likely will reduce the returns earned by the fund’s common shareholders.

 What is closed-end fund preferred stock?